snguyenthanh/better_profanity/README.md

 'handjob', 'handj*b', 'handj0b', 'handj@b', 'h@ndjob', 'h@ndj*b', 'h@ndj0b', 'h@ndj@b',
 'h*ndjob', 'h*ndj*b', 'h*ndj0b', 'h*ndj@b', 'h4ndjob', 'h4ndj*b', 'h4ndj0b', 'h4ndj@b'
 ```

-## Wordlist
-Most of the words in the default [wordlist](./better_profanity/profanity_wordlist.txt) are referred from [Full List of Bad Words and Top Swear Words Banned by Google](https://github.com/RobertJGabriel/Google-profanity-words).

-The wordlist contains a total of __106,992 words__, including 317 words from the default [profanity_wordlist.txt](./better_profanity/profanity_wordlist.txt) and their variants by modified spellings.

-Its total size in memory is 10.49+MB.

 ### 1. Censor swear words from a text
 By default, `profanity` replaces each swear words with 4 asterisks `****`.